 Although electric cars have been around for decades, they are still not as commonplace as vehicles with internal combustion engines.
 Due to this, there are still a lot of myths and misinformation surrounding EVs.
-Here are some of the most commonly held misconceptions about EVs, and how Kona Electric proves them wrong.
+Here are some of the most commonly held misconceptions about EVs, and how the Hyundai range of EVs proves them wrong.

 Myth: EVs have a short-range.

 FACT: As EV battery technology progresses, the distance an EV can drive on a single charge is constantly improving.
-The newest generation of the 64 kWh battery model of the Kona Electric can drive up to 449km on a single charge.
-This makes it a versatile option for a variety of driving patterns: not just short city trips and daily commutes, but also for longer journeys and distance travel.
+For example, the newest generation of the 64 kWh battery model of the Kona Electric can drive up to 484km on a single charge.
+This makes it a versatile option for various driving patterns: short city trips and daily commutes and longer journeys and distance travel.

 Myth: There are not enough places to charge an EV.

 FACT: Most EV owners will charge overnight.
-In addition, there is a well-developed charging station network across New Zealand and this number is growing by the day.
+In addition, there is a well-developed charging station network across New Zealand, and this number is growing by the week.
 Many workplaces, supermarkets and public car parks now offer free EV charging stations as well.
 You can find a comprehensive list of EV charging locations on the NZTA website and via PlugShare.

-Using the in-cable control box, customers can also recharge their Kona Electric practically anywhere.
-This control box is designed to connect to a standard 3 PIN wall socket and will recharge Kona Electric using household AC current.
+Using the in-cable control box, customers can also recharge their Hyundai Electric practically anywhere.
+This control box is designed to connect to a standard 3 PIN wall socket and recharge Hyundai Electric using a household AC.

-If customers prefer at home charing, the Fast Charge Wall Box is an optional household accessory wall box that improves charge times by utilising a high amperage power supply.
+If customers prefer at-home charging, the Fast Charge Wall Box is an optional household accessory wall box that improves charge times by utilising a high amperage power supply.

 Myth: EVs are too expensive.

 FACT: Whilst EVs do cost more on average than internal-combustion vehicles at the time of initial purchase, the price gap between them decreases.
 Charging at home off-peak is like buying petrol at around 40c/l, depending on your electricity retailer (EECA).

 It is also important to consider the total cost of ownership (TCO) when purchasing an EV.
-Several studies have shown that the TCO for EVs is comparable or even slightly lower than that of petrol vehicles, not just because in some places in the world, electricity is cheaper than petrol, but also because EV owners spend less money on maintenance and repairs.
+Several studies have shown that the TCO for EVs is comparable or even slightly lower than that of petrol vehicles, not just because in some places globally, electricity is cheaper than petrol, but also because EV owners spend less money on maintenance and repairs.
+(EECA).

 Another metric to look at is residual value.
-EVs tend to retain a higher percentage of their original value on the used car market compared to petrol cars.
+EVs tend to retain a higher percentage of their original value on the used car market than petrol cars.

 Myth: It is dangerous to charge an electric vehicle in the rain.

-For even greater peace of mind while driving, Kona Electric is equipped with the latest active safety and driving assistance technologies, known as Hyundai SmartSense technology.
+For even greater peace of mind, while driving, Hyundai Kona Electric is equipped with the latest active safety and driving assistance technologies, known as Hyundai SmartSense technology.
 This includes Forward Collision-Avoidance Assist, Blind Spot Detection, Lane Keep Assist, Smart Cruise Control, Driver Attention Warning, and Rear Cross-Traffic Collision Warning.

 Myth: There is no EV on the market to fit my needs.

 FACT: The selection of EVs available on the market has widened drastically in recent years.
-From compact city cars to SUVs, the EVs today are able to meet a wide variety of lifestyles and demands.
+From compact city cars to SUVs, EVs today can meet a wide variety of lifestyles and demands.

 Myth: EVs are not fun to drive.

 FACT: Nobody ever said that electric mobility had to be boring.
 In fact, compared to petrol cars, EVs are quieter and offer a smoother ride.
-Many EVs feature superior acceleration compared to internal-combustion vehicles, and have improved driving dynamics due to the low placement of the heavy battery.
+In addition, many EVs feature superior acceleration compared to internal combustion vehicles and have improved driving dynamics due to the low placement of the heavy battery.